Personalised Metabolic Health

 Inflammatory Balance

-Cellular Energy and Mitochondrial Function
+Cellular Energy And Mitochondrial Function

-• Energy-related biomarkers: associated with cellular energy production and metabolic activity
+– Reflect cellular energy production and metabolic activity

 Preventive Medical Perspective